Maxilary sinus lift with the concomitant installation of implants: clinical case report.

 Fig. 1 – Tomography in the pre-operative phase.

 Fig. 2 – Neurological phase for the access to the maxillary sinus.

-Fig. 3 – Precision in the osteotomy with the use of the surgical drill.
+Fig. 3 – Precision in the osteotomy with the use of the neurological mill.

 Fig. 4 – Surgical site with good recommendation for single drilling.